laylagerami/MAVEN/README.md

 ### About MAVEN

 MAVEN is an R shiny app which enables integrated bioinformatics and chemoinformatics analysis for mechansism of action analysis and visualisation.
 The tool is a collaborative work between the Bender Group at University of Cambridge and Saez Lab at Heidelberg University (Rosa Hernansaiz Ballesteros https://github.com/rosherbal).
+MAVEN can be installed locally or as a Docker or Singularity container.

 <img src="https://raw.githubusercontent.com/laylagerami/MAVEN/main/MAVEN/www/workflow-1.jpeg"/>